imikushin/rancheros-k8s-vagrant/README.md

 Use Kubernetes `kubectl` utility (on your host) as usual to manage your Kubernetes cluster.

-## Upgrading RancherOS Versions
+## Upgrading RancherOS and Kubernetes Versions

-To upgrade the Vagrant box, refresh this repository from master.
+To upgrade the Vagrant box and dependencies, refresh this repository from master.

 ### Customizing and configuring

-To get a feel for how things work under the hood checkout the [RancherOS Repo](https://github.com/rancherio/os) for details.
+To get a feel for how RancherOS works under the hood checkout the [RancherOS Repo](https://github.com/rancherio/os) for details.

 # License